teklal/global-services/app/services/_relief/relief-eru_en.md

 ## Capacity

-To support the host National Society to support/update relief assessments, targeted beneficiary selection, beneficiary registration and to assist in planning and set-up for food, cash based interventions and household items (including emergency shelter material distributions), as well as produce relief distribution statistics and reports.
+To support the host National Society to support/update relief assessments, targeted people selection, targeted people registration and to assist in planning and set-up for food, cash based interventions and household items (including emergency shelter material distributions), as well as produce relief distribution statistics and reports.

 ## Emergency Services

 The capacity of a deployed Relief ERU depends of support identified needs to carry out relief cycle activities:

 - Relief assessment.
-- Beneficiary targeting and registration.
+- People targeted targeting and registration.
 - Distribution and related awareness.
 - Post distribution monitoring and reporting.